gamtiq/neva/README.md

 * Event emitter API is chainable.
 * Events can be emitted with multiple attached parameters.
 * Data about emitted event are wrapped into an object with uniform structure that is passed to handlers.
+* Ability to add event handler that should be called just once.
 * Ability to enhance prototype of constructor function (class) with event emitter API (emitter methods can be mixed in `prototype`).
 * Available as ECMAScript 6/2015 module, CommonJS module or UMD.
 * Work in any ECMAScript 3+ environment (browsers, Node.js etc).